theriftlab/immanuel-python/README.md

 ## Settings

 The full documentation covers settings in detail, but much of the output can be customized.
-The settings module allows you to specify and personalize:
+The settings class allows you to specify and personalize:

 * The house system to use
 * What data each chart returns